rperez2021/DevNotes/vault/devnotes.azure.ai.computer-vision.md

 - **Detect image color schemes** - specifically, identifying the dominant foreground, background, and overall colors in an image.
 - **Generate thumbnails** - creating small versions of images.
 - **Moderate content** - detecting images that contain adult content or depict violent, gory scenes.

+## Classifying Images with CV

+Image classification is a machine learning technique in which the object being classified is an image, such as a photograph.

+To create an image classification model, you need data that consists of features and their labels.
+The existing data is a set of categorized images.
+Digital images are made up of an array of pixel values, and these are used as features to train the model based on the known image classes.

+You can use a machine learning classification technique to predict which category, or class, something belongs to.
+Classification machine learning models use a set of inputs, which we call features, to calculate a probability score for each possible class and predict a label that indicates the most likely class that an object belongs to.

+The model is trained to match the patterns in the pixel values to a set of class labels.
+After the model has been trained, you can use it with new sets of features to predict unknown label values.

+Most modern image classification solutions are based on deep learning techniques that make use of convolutional neural networks (CNNs) to uncover patterns in the pixels that correspond to particular classes.
+Training an effective CNN is a complex task that requires considerable expertise in data science and machine learning.

+### Model Evaluation

+Model training process is an iterative process in which the Custom Vision service repeatedly trains the model using some of the data, but holds some back to evaluate the model.
+At the end of the training process, the performance for the trained model is indicated by the following evaluation metrics:

+- **Precision**: What percentage of the class predictions made by the model were correct?
+For example, if the model predicted that 10 images are oranges, of which eight were actually oranges, then the precision is 0.8 (80%).
+- **Recall**: What percentage of class predictions did the model correctly identify?
+For example, if there are 10 images of apples, and the model found 7 of them, then the recall is 0.7 (70%).
+- **Average Precision (AP)**: An overall metric that takes into account both precision and recall).